 Agent-readiness

 Traditional SEO has two layers: a content layer (what a page says) and a technical layer (whether search engines can access it).
 The same split is forming for AI agents.
-Generative Engine Optimisation and agentic SEO address the content layer: what agents retrieve and how well individual passages are selected for citation.
+Generative Engine Optimisation and agentic search address the content layer: what agents retrieve and how well individual passages are selected for citation.
 Agent-readiness addresses the infrastructure layer: whether agents can discover the site, read its content in formats suited to machine consumption, and take actions on it.
 A well-structured page agents cannot access is no more useful to an agent than a well-ranked page a search engine cannot crawl.

 What does agent-readiness mean?